cpp-benchmark1/postgres/CWE22_TESTING_GUIDE.md

 ## Overview
 This guide explains how to test the CWE-22 vulnerability in the PostgreSQL basic_archive module.
 The vulnerability allows path traversal attacks through two different paths:
-1. Simple path traversal using read() from socket
+1. Simple path traversal using recv() from socket with one transformation
-2. Complex path traversal using recv() from socket with multiple transformations
+2. Complex path traversal using read() from socket with multiple transformations

 ## Prerequisites
 - Docker installed